Warm up your bones with this rich, filling Fresh Shell Beans and Pork Sausage Spicy Stew, and then go back for more!

 Fresh Shell Beans and Pork Sausage Spicy Stew Recipe

-- 2 lb [0.9 kg] of shelled fresh shell pinto or cranberry beans
+- 2 pound shelled fresh shell pinto beans, [0.9 kg], or cranberry beans

-- 3 tablespoons of vegetable oil (peanut, soy or canola)
+- 3 tablespoons vegetable oil, (peanut, soy or canola)

-- ½ teaspoons of pepper , or to taste
+- ½ teaspoons pepper (freshly-cracked, or ground), or to taste

 - Boil the beans in 2 qt [2 lt] of water over high heat for 15 minutes (counting from when it breaks a boils).
 Remove the beans from the heat and get rid of the water.
 This will help eliminate or reduce the "gas problem" when eating beans.